WARM SPICED CARROT SALAD

 Coriander is said to lower bad cholesterol (LDL) and increase the levels of good cholesterol (HDL), and it is claimed that cumin is very good for your digestive system.

-Now even though Chef-Development has not been undertaking any studies of our own into the possible health benefits of these spices.
-We do strongly believe that taking 10 minutes to make a salad, that could possibly slow down aging and boost your brain to that of a genius*, is time worth taking.
+Now even though I have not been undertaking any studies of my own into the possible health benefits of these spices.
+I do strongly believe that taking 10 minutes to make a salad, that could possibly slow down ageing and boost your brain to that of a genius*, is time worth taking.